MARINE CORPS AIR STATION IWAKUNI, Japan --

 Station cryogenics, a group comprised of Navy personnel from Headquarters and Headquarters Squadron and Marine Aircraft Group 12, provide Marine Corps Air Station Iwakuni with gas and liquefied gas assets.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- The air station uses these assets to help accomplish the overall mission of getting as many aircraft as needed in the air on time.
+The air station uses these assets to help accomplish the overall mission of getting as many aircraft as needed in the air on time.

 “We support the entire station along with other deployed squadrons by supplying all of their liquid gaseous needs,” said Petty Officer 1st Class Sherwin F. Mansilla, lead petty officer of station cryogenics.